riscv-europe/summit-website-development/summit/2025/registration.md

 The Monday 12th TWG meetings and Tutorials are free of charge.
 The fees for the remaining of the Summit are presented in the table below.
-**All prices are plus VAT, where applicable (VAT is charged for outside EU attendees, reverse charge for EU).**

 <table class="riscv-sy">
   <thead>